gazpachu/joanmira/content/pages/cv/index.md

 ##Recognitions

+* **June 2018**: Top performer.
+Recognised by my line manager as one of the two awarded top performers in a team with dozens of employees at Vodafone Global Enterprise

+* **May 2017**: Winner of the Knowledge Management Innovation award.
+One of the apps that my team and I developed, won this prestigious award in the UK legal industry.  [eiseverywhere.com](https://www.eiseverywhere.com/ehome/legalweekinnovationawards/567021/) [legalweek.com](http://www.legalweek.com/sites/legalweek/2017/06/27/legal-week-innovation-awards-knowledge-management-innovation-award-vodafone-global-enterprise/?slreturn=20170528041243)

+* **January 2017**: EduTECH Emprèn.
+My final project was selected and I was granted a course financed by the Catalunya and EU governments for mentoring entrepreneurs and accelerate their eLearning projects

+* **November 2016**: Recognised by my line manager with the innovation award at Vodafone Global Enterprise

+* **February 2014**: the Art Rules project were I was heavily involved in the front-end was shortlisted for a prestigious FWA award

 The following are some recognitions from my former co-workers, partners and clients.
 Some of them know me as “Pach” (my nickname).

 Core Value: **Creativity**
-Nominator: Marisa Parsons (UX Manager at SapientNitro)
+Nominator: [Marisa Parsons](https://www.linkedin.com/in/marisaparsons) (UX Manager at SapientNitro)
 Date: 8-Jan-2016

-Joan is a talented developer with creative flair.
+*"Joan is a talented developer with creative flair.
 Working with him is always a pleasure even when there are tight timelines and tricky pages to build.
 Joan always embraces challenges with a smile on his face and determination to find a solution.
-Through his experimentation with code, attention to detail and dedication to crafting elegant solutions, he is an invaluable member to any creative team.
+Through his experimentation with code, attention to detail and dedication to crafting elegant solutions, he is an invaluable member to any creative team."*

 Core Value: **Creativity**
-Nominator: Owen Cowdry (Senior Developer at SapientNitro)
+Nominator: [Owen Cowdry](https://www.linkedin.com/in/owen-cowdry-648598b) (Senior Developer at SapientNitro)
 Date: 28-Nov-2015

-Pach is a top quality developer.
+*"Pach is a top quality developer.
 This guy has been working with computers and programming for a very long time.
 He has run his own web development and hosting agency.
 His programming experience spans both front-end to back-end.
 His love of art and creative thinking drives his passion for creative technology.
 As if that wasn't enough, he's lovely chap, very easy to get along with.
-I would jump at the chance to work with Pach again, so should you!
+I would jump at the chance to work with Pach again, so should you!"*

 Core Value: **Creativity**
-Nominator: Denise Neves Santos (Manager of Interactive Development at SapientNitro)
+Nominator: [Denise Neves Santos](https://www.linkedin.com/in/deniseneves) (Manager of Interactive Development at SapientNitro)
 Date: 26-Oct-2015

-Joan is an extremely talented developer and technologist: no technology is a problem!
-Whether you are looking for a Vanilla JS, Angular, ReactJS, [insert library/framework/tech here], I'm positive Joan will deliver it, high quality, on time.
+*"Joan is an extremely talented developer and technologist: no technology is a problem!
+Whether you are looking for a Vanilla JS, Angular, ReactJS, [insert library/framework/tech here], I'm positive Joan will deliver it, high quality, on time.*

-His knowledge and attitude makes him one of the best developers I had the pleasure to work with, as he's not only committed to the quality of the code, but to the overall delivery of the project, which can make all the difference when delivering large-scale projects.
-Having Joan in the team is a joy, I wholeheartedly recommend Joan.
+*His knowledge and attitude makes him one of the best developers I had the pleasure to work with, as he's not only committed to the quality of the code, but to the overall delivery of the project, which can make all the difference when delivering large-scale projects.
+Having Joan in the team is a joy, I wholeheartedly recommend Joan.*

-Joan is also a very good fußball player, although not as good as myself :)
+*Joan is also a very good fußball player, although not as good as myself :)"*

 Core Value: **Leadership**
-Nominator: Hadleigh Smith (Account Director at SapientNitro)
+Nominator: [Hadleigh Smith](https://www.linkedin.com/in/hadleighsmith) (Account Director at SapientNitro)
 Date: 30-Sep-2015

-Description: I brought Pach (Joan) on board to work on Dove 2.0, having worked with him previously on BT.
+*"I brought Pach (Joan) on board to work on Dove 2.0, having worked with him previously on BT.
 Pach was part of a front-end development team of seven people, and very early in the project you could see that Pach was a front-runner and was willing to lead the team.
 In the end we split the development and build work in to two tracks, and asked Pach to lead one of them.
 From start to finish Pach was calm, lead from the front, was a problem solver, and helped deliver the project with minimal defects and on time.
-His qualities were also recognized by the wider team and he became a trusted and valuable member of the overall delivery.
+His qualities were also recognized by the wider team and he became a trusted and valuable member of the overall delivery."*

 Core Value: **Creativity**
-Nominator: Marisa Parsons (UX Manager at SapientNitro)
+Nominator: [Marisa Parsons](https://www.linkedin.com/in/marisaparsons) (UX Manager at SapientNitro)
 Date: 30-Sep-2015

-Description: I would like to nominate Joan for his work on the Dove project.
+*"I would like to nominate Joan for his work on the Dove project.
 Working with him on this project we had tight timelines and tricky pages to try and build but Joan always embraced these challenges with a smile on his face and a determination to find a solution to the design teams requests.
 Not only is he a talented developer he also brings his own creative flair to a build.
-Through his experimentation with what was possible with code, his attention to detail and dedication to crafting elegant solutions he made an invaluable contribution to the animations and interactions of the new Dove site.
+Through his experimentation with what was possible with code, his attention to detail and dedication to crafting elegant solutions he made an invaluable contribution to the animations and interactions of the new Dove site."*

 Core Value: **Leadership**
-Nominator: Daniel De Oliveira (Senior Interactive Developer at SapientNitro)
+Nominator: [Daniel De Oliveira](https://www.linkedin.com/in/deoliveiradaniel) (Senior Interactive Developer at SapientNitro)
 Date: 29-Sep-2015

-Description: I’ve had the pleasure of working with Pach on the recent Dove 2.0 project, during this time he has gone above and beyond what was asked of him.
+*"I’ve had the pleasure of working with Pach on the recent Dove 2.0 project, during this time he has gone above and beyond what was asked of him.
 He remains calm and focused in stressful situation and is brilliant at managing other developers.
 The team looks to him for guidance and he as show true leadership qualities.
 His knowledge on all things digital and the industry make him a valuable asset in any team.
-Pach is a agile master!
+Pach is a agile master!"*

 Core Value: **Creativity**
-Nominator: Yandis Ying (Creative Director at SapientNitro)
+Nominator: [Yandis Ying](https://www.linkedin.com/in/yandis) (Creative Director at SapientNitro)
 Date: 29-Sep-2015

-Description: Pach is a very creative and design-aware developer, his motion coding skills is unreal and really had inspired the UX, Design and his FE team digital team and of course clients.
+*"Pach is a very creative and design-aware developer, his motion coding skills is unreal and really had inspired the UX, Design and his FE team digital team and of course clients.
 As a person he is so easy to work with for he's polite, well mannered and focussed on getting the job done.
 He had lots of great ideas which really add values to the experiences.
 He created the ‘Curtains Up’ motion transition on the Dove 2.0 homepage which everyone in the team and the clients love.
 Pach’s contagious enthusiasm contribution making my time on Dove 2.0 a delight.
-I am sure everyone will agree that it was truly a pleasure working Pach!
+I am sure everyone will agree that it was truly a pleasure working Pach!"*

 Core Value: **Creativity**
-Nominator: Angellina Yuanmalai (Design Manager at SapientNitro)
+Nominator: [Angie Yuanmalai](https://www.linkedin.com/in/angie-yuanmalai-09bbb9a) (Design Manager at SapientNitro)
 Date: 17-Sep-2015

-Description: For me creativity is the ability to solve a problem but in a way that delights people in new and different perspectives.
+*"For me creativity is the ability to solve a problem but in a way that delights people in new and different perspectives.
 We tend to forget that creativity takes on many forms and in this case, Pach has rightfully reminded me so.
 Pach has been an absolute joy to work with.
 Where an animation or difficult task is presented, the usual response from developers would be a quizzical look and a shake of the head.
 Pach has been nothing but enthusiastic to tackle animations and other challenges full on, constantly coming up with better, improved solutions to the code and researches and suggests his own ground breaking ideas on animations and possible renditions to the creative work.
 On top of this, he has stepped in as a wonderful and reliable leader within the team and displayed commendable organisational and management skills.
 Finding a developer than can code exceptionally is very, very difficult, but finding one that also has wonderful people and leadership skills that greets problems with smiles is practically impossible - I'm so glad we've got Pach in the company.
 He has been an invaluable asset to the team and I couldn't stop singing his praises.
-If anyone deserves this award it would definitely be Pach.
+If anyone deserves this award it would definitely be Pach."*

 Core Value: **People Growth**
-Nominator: Shaun Wallace (Senior Developer at SapientNitro)
+Nominator: [Shaun Wallace](https://www.linkedin.com/in/wallaceshaun) (Senior Developer at SapientNitro)
 Date: 01-Dec-2014

-Description: I have only been a part of the development team here in London for a few weeks but I have seen on multiple occasions Joan's committed efforts in building up and training others within our team.
+*"I have only been a part of the development team here in London for a few weeks but I have seen on multiple occasions Joan's committed efforts in building up and training others within our team.
 He has worked hard to share his level on knowledge with others more junior than himself while remaining teachable and working to grow his own skills.
 He continues to provide important feedback with regards to developmental processes and the work of others.
-I have seen his effort over the last few weeks, even while on the bench, enable others to learn and grow in their skills and he has brought people into his research efforts and helped to grow our team.
+I have seen his effort over the last few weeks, even while on the bench, enable others to learn and grow in their skills and he has brought people into his research efforts and helped to grow our team."*

 Core Value: **Client focus delivery**
-Nominator: Josep Manen (Artist and Sound Designer at TensionStudio)
+Nominator: [Josep Manen](https://www.linkedin.com/in/joseplluismanen) (Artist and Sound Designer at TensionStudio)
 Date: 04-Oct-2015

-There is a special thing that I love from Joan, he is extremely amazing caching the fist idea from your project included in a difficult steps, changes or corrections.
-Your company will be blessed with an amazing programmer.
+*"There is a special thing that I love from Joan, he is extremely amazing caching the fist idea from your project included in a difficult steps, changes or corrections.
+Your company will be blessed with an amazing programmer."*

 Core Value: **Client focus delivery**
-Nominator: Jose Luis Marron (Account Director at Narcea Multimedia)
+Nominator: [Jose Luis Marron](https://www.linkedin.com/in/joseluismarron) (Account Director at Narcea Multimedia)
 Date: 22-Feb-2009

-He is a great person to work with, always gets the work done and on time.
-I will hire him again for other projects.
+*"He is a great person to work with, always gets the work done and on time.
+I will hire him again for other projects."*

 Core Value: **Creativity**
-Nominator: Tuesday Gutierrez (Art blogger at Momardi.com)
+Nominator: [Tuesday Gutierrez](https://www.linkedin.com/in/tuesdaygutz) (Art blogger at Momardi.com)
 Date: 29-Sep-2008

-Joan is a multimedia guru.
+*"Joan is a multimedia guru.
 Always pushing the boundaries of his pixel-focused mind, Joan never runs out of creative ideas and the enthusiasm to get things done.
-He is full of passion for his craft.
+He is full of passion for his craft."*

 Core Value: **Client focus delivery**
-Nominator: Carlos Ocaña (Graphic designer at Slater Labs)
+Nominator: [Carlos Ocaña](https://www.linkedin.com/in/carlosocanaui) (Graphic designer at Slater Labs)
 Date: 30-Sep-2008

-Joan es una persona seria y responsable, ante la aparición de cualquier problema o duda no para hasta obtener la solución al mismo.
-En definitiva es una persona con gran talento.
+*"Joan es una persona seria y responsable, ante la aparición de cualquier problema o duda no para hasta obtener la solución al mismo.
+En definitiva es una persona con gran talento."*